A crumble is a baked dessert with a fruit base and an oat topping. The fruit can be any number of things from apples to pears, peaches to blueberries.

 The Oat Topping

-The topping of a crumble is really what gives the dessert it's name.
-It is a "crumble" topping.
-Which is essentially just a light granola.
+The topping of a crumble is really what gives the dessert its name.
+It is a "crumble" topping, which is essentially just a light granola.

 The base of this topping is oats, brown sugar, flour, and butter.
 To this, seasonings like cinnamon and nutmeg are often added as well as a pinch of salt.